IlluminusLimited/PinsterApi/README.md

 Checklist

 1. Generate new `OpenSSL::PKey::RSA.generate(2048)` keys for image service and pinster api.
+    Use `rails generate_keys` and the `keys.env` file will contain urlsafe base64 encoded keys for use in environment variables.
 1. Set environment variables in elasticbeanstalk configure thing.
 1. Set environment variables in secrets manager for image service's keys